 The Company confirms that it has adopted the Model Code following its public listing.
+The Company adopted policies regarding directors' securities transactions in its Corporate Disclosure and Trading Policy that has terms that are no less exacting than those set out in the Model Code of Appendix 10 of the rules governing the listing of securities on the SEHK.
 Having made specific enquiry of all directors, the directors have compiled with the required standard set out in the Model Code and its code of conduct regarding directors' securities transactions.